tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 For example, rather than checking if a request was an HTTP `GET` or an HTTP `POST` request, class-based viewed allow you to implement a `get()` and `post()` method within the class handling your request for a given view.
 When your project and handlers become more complex, using a class-based approach is the more preferable solution.
 You can look at the [Django Documentation for more information about class-based views](https://docs.djangoproject.com/en/2.1/topics/class-based-views/).

-To give you more of an idea about how class-based views work, let's try converting the `about()` view from a functional-based to a class-based approach.
+To give you more of an idea about how class-based views work, let's try converting the `about()` view from a function-based to a class-based approach.
 First, in Rango's `views.py` module, define a class called `AboutView` which inherits from the `View` base class.
 This base class needs to be imported from `django.views`, as shown in the example code below.

 {lang="python",linenos=off}
 	from django.views import View